yejiayu/huobi-chain/docs/graphql_api.md

 <td valign="top"><a href="#hash">Hash</a>!</td>
 <td>

 The asset id.
-Asset is the first-class in Huobi-chain, and the UDT(User Defined Token) will be supported in the future
+Asset is the first-class in Huobi-chain, this means that your assets can be more than one in Huobi-chain, and the UDT(User Defined Token) will be supported in the future

 </td>
 </tr>